fjallemark/TimetablePlanningApp/Readme.md

 *loco driver*, *train dispatcher* and/or *shunting staff* and if they apply to an *arrival* or *departure* at the station.
 Manual notes can also be written in additional languages.
+Currently, English, German, Danish, Norwegian and Swedish are supported, and English is the primary language.

 ##### Multilanguage support
 All reports can be printed in any of the supported languages.